Vb2341/jwst-mosaic-skymatch/README.rst

 jwst-mosaic-skymatch
 ======================

+**NOTE**: Currently, the documentation for this package isn't rendering quite right.
+However, a notebook is provided that discusses the usage and technical workings of this code, so we recommend using that in the mean time!

 This package contains tools for improving the background matching for JWST pipeline produced mosaics.
 Currently, it contains a single tool to optimize sky matching for MIRI image data, as the current default pipeline often